omarkt13/SeaFable_v01/ERROR_FIX_LOG.md

 5. Debug React Children issues in sidebar components

 ## Recently Fixed
+- ✅ Comprehensive Theme Color Fix - COMPLETED
+  - Removed all invalid `active` boolean props from SidebarTrigger components
+  - Fixed SlotClone component crashes in CustomerLayout and BusinessLayout
+  - Added comprehensive CSS rules to prevent ANY black elements on the site
+  - Ensured all form elements (input, textarea, select) use proper theme colors
+  - Fixed button variants to use proper theme colors instead of defaults
+  - Fixed card components to use proper border colors
+  - Added force inheritance rules to prevent black elements
+  - Fixed sidebar components to use proper theme colors
+  - Added important declarations to override any conflicting styles
 - ✅ SidebarTrigger Boolean Attribute Fix - COMPLETED
   - Removed invalid `active` boolean prop from SidebarTrigger components
   - Fixed SlotClone component crashes in CustomerLayout and BusinessLayout